Logo Voyage

 • Lodwar.
 A lively market town, capital of Turkana county

-This rural area travel guide to Lake Turkana is an outline and needs more content.
+This rural area travel guide to Lake Turkana is an outline and may need more content.
 It has a template, but there is not enough information present.
 Please plunge forward and help it grow!

 Discover